LinkedIn Profile Scraping using Selenium and BeautifulSoup

 soup = BeautifulSoup(src, 'lxml')

-The block containing the basic information is represented using the div tag with class name as flex-1 mr5.
+The block containing basic information is represented by a div tag with class flex-1 mr5.

 name_div = soup.find('div', {'class': 'flex-1 mr5'})